-One of the latest developments in refractive surgery is wavefront
+One of the more recent developments in refractive surgery is wavefront

 technology which allows customized Lasik surgery.
 Dr. Hendricks